cksystemsteaching/selfie/README.md

 > selfie.m: <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
 > selfie.m: 64-bit hypster terminating 64-bit RISC-U binary selfie.m with exit code 0
 > selfie.m: --------------------------------------------------------------------------------
-> selfie.m: summary: 2.27MB mapped memory [75.78% of 3MB physical memory]
+> selfie.m: summary: 2.27MB mapped memory [75.91% of 3MB physical memory]
 > selfie.m: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 > selfie.m: context: >> selfie.m
-> selfie.m:          2612 exceptions handled by > selfie.m
+> selfie.m:          2610 exceptions handled by > selfie.m
-> selfie.m:          167 syscalls, 529 page faults, 1916 timer interrupts
+> selfie.m:          166 syscalls, 530 page faults, 1914 timer interrupts
 > selfie.m: ################################################################################

 ./selfie: <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
 ./selfie: 64-bit mipster terminating 64-bit RISC-U binary selfie.m with exit code 0
 ./selfie: --------------------------------------------------------------------------------
-./selfie: summary: 241506386 executed instructions [13.84% nops] ./selfie:          3.23MB mapped memory [80.76% of 4MB physical memory]
+./selfie: summary: 241737345 executed instructions in total [13.84% nops] ./selfie:          3.23MB mapped memory [80.76% of 4MB physical memory] ./selfie: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ ./selfie: context: >> selfie.m
+./selfie:          202239596 executed instructions [83.66% share, factor 1.19]
+./selfie:          0.59KB peak stack size
+./selfie:          2.88MB allocated in 32 mallocs (2.07MB or 71.81% actually accessed)
+./selfie:          2610 exceptions handled by > selfie.m, one every 77486 executed instructions
+./selfie:          166 syscalls, 530 page faults, 1914 timer interrupts
 ./selfie: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-./selfie: context: >> selfie.m
-./selfie:          202091292 executed instructions ./selfie:          0.66KB peak stack size
-./selfie:          2.87MB allocated in 32 mallocs (2.06MB or 71.78% actually accessed)
-./selfie:          2612 exceptions handled by > selfie.m, one every 77370 executed instructions
-./selfie:          167 syscalls, 529 page faults, 1916 timer interrupts
-./selfie: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ./selfie: context: > selfie.m
+./selfie:          39497749 executed instructions [16.33% share, factor 6.12]
+./selfie:          2610 exceptions handled by 15133 instructions each [19.53% overhead, factor 1.19]
-./selfie:          39415094 executed instructions, handling 2612 exceptions, 15090 per exception ./selfie:          0.73KB peak stack size
+./selfie:          0.73KB peak stack size
-./selfie:          5.04MB allocated in 36 mallocs (3.01MB or 59.83% actually accessed)
+./selfie:          5.04MB allocated in 36 mallocs (3.01MB or 59.78% actually accessed)
-./selfie:          1321 exceptions handled by ./selfie, one every 29837 executed instructions ./selfie:          198 syscalls, 773 page faults, 350 timer interrupts ./selfie: -------------------------------------------------------------------------------- ...
+./selfie:          1321 exceptions handled by ./selfie, one every 29899 executed instructions ./selfie:          197 syscalls, 773 page faults, 351 timer interrupts ./selfie: -------------------------------------------------------------------------------- ...
 ```

 Now we are back from billions to millions of instructions.
 This time *HW* took around 241 million RISC-U instructions to run both *VMM* and *OS*, compared to the 200 million RISC-U instructions to run just *OS*.
-This is a factor of around 1.2 instructions more for each instruction of *OS*, even though *VMM* runs in between *HW* and *OS*.
+This means that *VMM* introduces an overhead over *OS* of just around 20%.
+In other words, *VMM* slows down *OS* by a factor of around 1.2 instructions for each instruction of *OS*.
 How is this possible?

 The key observation is that *VMM* is RISC-U code that executes RISC-U code, that is, the RISC-U code of *OS* in this case.
 But if *HW* can execute the RISC-U code of *VMM*, it can also execute the RISC-U code of *OS*, effectively bypassing *VMM*.
 The option `-y` with parameter `3` in the above invocation of selfie does exactly that.
 Instead of launching a `mipster` instance, it creates a `hypster` instance for *VMM* which, similar to a `mipster` instance, executes *OS*, yet not by interpretation but by instructing *HW* to execute *OS* on its behalf, through something called a *context switch*.
 Note that the `hypster` instance for *VMM* executed `0` instructions of the *OS* instance!
 Instead, the `mipster` instance *HW* executed the *OS* instance.
-The factor 1.2 overhead for the *HW* instance comes from context switching and other systems-related work and may become even less if *OS* were to run longer amortizing bootstrapping cost even more.
+The 20% overhead of the *VMM* instance comes from context switching and other systems-related work and may become even less if *OS* were to run longer amortizing bootstrapping cost even more.

 We say that `hypster` *hosts* the execution of RISC-U code in a *virtual machine* which is, for the executed code, indistinguishable from the real machine except for performance.
 Hypster is inspired by the notion of a virtual machine monitor or *hypervisor* hence the name.
 Virtualization makes hardware *soft* while maintaining most of its performance.
 Suddenly, we can have as many virtual machines as there is time, space, and energy, even if we only have one real machine.
 Virtualization is a fascinating concept but it takes time and effort to understand it.
 We come back to it in the last chapter.